xinhua51/learngit/readme.txt

-git is a version control system.
+git is distributed a version control system.
 Git is free software.